tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 * [Fix] fix wua auto install_scheduling issue

-* [Fix] waptexit : add a watchdog to workaround some cases where it hangs (threading issue ?)
+* [Fix] waptexit: add a watchdog to workaround some cases where it hangs (threading issue ?)

 WAPT-1.7.4.6143 (2019-06-25)